 - 90. All the Quarrier's boys were given pocket money except me. was given mine and if I wanted sweets from the shop or an ice-cream when the van came, he paid for them.
 When we went to the pictures in Dundee on the Saturday afternoon, he paid for that.
-I had to stay close to him, and and account. - 91.
+I had to stay close to him, and and and are the stay close to him, and and are the stay close to him, and are the stay close to him. - 91.
 After returning from camp, I resumed my church duties and again came to the clock room several times.
 One Sunday at the beginning of September he grabbed at me and I snapped.
 I punched him on the face and his nose spurted blood over my shirt front.
 He ran down the stairs.
 I was shaking and crying but composed myself and rang the bell.
 I put on my jacket and went down to the church and sat in our pew at the side.
 By then, everyone was seated waiting on Mr. Jones to start the service. - 92.
-I had buttoned up my jacket to hide the blood on my shirt but Mr. Saw it.
+I had buttoned up my jacket to hide the blood on my shirt but Mr. QBA saw it.
 He led me through the door into the side entrance and I burst into tears.
 He asked me what had happened but I don't think I said anything because I was crying too much.
-He went into the church and returned with Mr. The House Father of Cottage 42.
+He went into the church and returned with Mr. QCN the House Father of Cottage 42.
 He said something like, "What's happened, what's going on?"
-Mr. Told him to take me to 42 until church ended. - 93.
-Mrs PBB returned and put me in the Playroom.
+Mr. QBA told him to take me to 42 until church ended. - 93.
+Mrs QBB returned and put me in the Playroom.
 She asked me what happened but I didn't say anything.
-When Mr. Playroom, he asked how the blood got on my shirt and I started crying.
-After I had lunch in the Playroom, Mr. Play - 94.
+When Mr. QBA returned, he asked how the blood got on my shirt and I started crying.
+After I had lunch in the Playroom, Mr. QBA returned and again demanded to know how the blood got on my shirt.
+He said I had to tell him and wouldn't get into trouble.
+He wasn't angry and didn't shout at me.
+I told him about coming to the Clock Room, what he had been doing and what happened that morning. - 94.
 I was kept in the Playroom on Sunday afternoon then Mr. Munro came and I had to repeat everything to him.
 He asked why I hadn't said anything before and I told him I was too frightened, that said no one would believe me.
 When he left, I bathed on my own and had tea in the Playroom.
 I wasn't allowed to see any of the other children although came to the door and asked what was happening.